Nicholas-Swift/apstudynotes-Hacker/README.md

 # apstudynotes-Hacker
 All the apstudynotes.org/essays essays for free!

-I'm not exactly sure of the legality of using the program.
+Disclaimer: The legality of using this program is a grey area.
 I've only provided the code and program.

 To use the program...
  - Click "Download ZIP"